lpillman/govdelivery-tms-ruby/README.md

-Tsms Client
+TMS Client
 ===========
-This is a ruby client to interact with the GovDelivery TSMS REST API.
+This is a ruby client to interact with the GovDelivery TMS REST API.

 Usage